Nov

 Enhancing Your Birding Experience through Registration

 To ensure that everyone enjoys a positive birding experience, Red Cliffs Audubon requests that participants register for upcoming weekday and weekend birding trips.
-Over time, the popularity of these trips has led to larger groups than anticipated.
-When groups become too large, it can be challenging to stay together and fully appreciate the birds being observed.

 View Event →